Essay 6.8 — The Markov Phasic Brain, Part 10 of 13.

 A worked example

-Picture the same multi-cycle plan-job we have been tracking — the migration of a large body of work from one repo to another — entering two different phases at two different moments.
+Picture the same multi-cycle plan-job we have been tracking — the migration of a large body of work from one repo to another — at two different moments.
 The job is the same.
-The dial is the same.
-The multiplier choices are different, and the difference is the meta-cognition.
+The rhythm is the same machinery.
+What differs is the shape of the work, and the rhythm bends to it.

 What you would customize

-The multiplier is one of the architectural surfaces with the most room for an architect’s opinion.
+The rhythm is one of the architectural surfaces with the most room for an architect’s opinion.
 The mechanism is small enough that the customizations are pointed.

-The honest design-limit is worth naming: the dial is friction, not mathematics — a voice injection at phase entry plus a counter checked at commit.
-A determined operator can enter gmode, the named off-cycle lane, to step outside the phasic system entirely and pay the deliberate-bypass tax of composing the justification; the discipline lives in the architect’s willingness to honor the dial rather than game it.
+The honest design-limit is worth naming: the rhythm is friction, not mathematics — counters checked by hooks, voices injected at the block.
+A determined operator can enter gmode, the named off-cycle lane, to step outside the phasic system entirely and pay the deliberate-bypass tax of composing the justification; the discipline lives in the architect’s willingness to honor the rhythm rather than route around it.

 What comes next